OpenSignLabs/OpenSign/docs/docs/help/Settings/Preferences.md

 - ✅ **Upload**: Upload a scanned or saved image of your signature.
 - ✅ **Default**: Use the default signature stored under *My Signature* in settings.

-⚙️ The options selected here will determine what appears in the signature widget during the signing process.
+⚙️ The options selected here will determine what appears in the signature widget during document creation and signing.
+You can also change these preferences while creating the document.

 ---

 ## 🔄 Multi-Level Signature Type Control

-**OpenSign™ v2.6.0** introduces flexible control over signature options at three levels:
+**OpenSign™** introduces flexible control over signature options at three levels:

-### 📄 Document-Level
-Set different signature types per document, ideal for adapting to specific legal or regulatory requirements.

-### 👤 User-Level
-Each user can define their preferred signature options, ensuring a familiar and consistent signing experience.

 ### 🏢 Organization-Level

 Admins can enforce company-wide signing policies by restricting signature methods platform-wide.

-> This layered control helps teams maintain compliance while optimizing usability.
+> In the **Console Application > General**, admins can set allowed signature types at the organization level.
+Only the selected types will be shown on the **Preferences > Signature** page for users.

+### 👤 User-Level

+> Navigate to **Settings > Preferences** to configure user-level signature types.
+If a user sets preferred types here, only these will be shown when adding signature or initial widgets during document creation.

+### 📄 Document-Level

+> While creating a document, users can set specific allowed signature types.
+Only these will be available to the signer—useful for legal or regulatory requirements.

 ---